SiddyHub/Dapr/README.md

      {
         endpoints.MapSubscribeHandler();
         endpoints.MapControllers();
      });

-     To Publish messages on Dapr
      ```
+     To Publish messages on Dapr:
      After we configure each ASP.NET Web API project to support subscriber handlers and process CloudEvents, we are ready to publish our first message via the Dapr ASP.NET SDK.

      `await daprClient.PublishEventAsync("pubsub", "checkoutmessage", basketCheckoutMessage);`

-     To Subscribe to a Dapr Topic
+     To Subscribe to a Dapr Topic:
      ASP.NET controller method signature can be decorated with the [Topic] attribute to subscribe to messages from the topic
      ```
      [HttpPost("submitorder")]